mcidoni/react-snake-client/README.md

 ## Snake.js

 Welcome to Snek.js!
 This is my take on the classic snake game that was popularized on Nokia's older phones.
 I designed this to have a whimiscal look, and to be easy to use for all users!
+For this project, it initally started out much bigger, but due to time constraints I had to scope down a lot for MVP.
+Diving deeper into react was a learning process in itself, and I enjoyed it and even though the MVP does not achieve my original goal, it is functional and does what it is supposed to!

 ## How To Play